How to Insert Arrows in Excel: A Complete Guide

 The easiest way to insert arrows is from the Symbol option.
-Suppose, we have the sales amount of some products for the month of January and February.
+Suppose we have the sales amount of some products for January and February.

-• Using the following formula, we will calculate the differences between January and February in column E.
+• Calculate the differences between January and February in column E using the following formula.

 =D5-C5